 Depending on the nature of the incident, additional reporting will be required.
 DRS will notify the unit when an incident involves any of the following:

-If an incident involving materials that have been genetically modified, additional reporting to the NIH may be required.
-The NIH Guidelines require that any significant problems, violations, or any significant research-related accidents or illnesses involving recombinant or synthetic nucleic acids must be reported to the to the Office of Science Policy (OSP) within 30 days.
+If an incident involves materials that have been genetically modified, additional reporting to the NIH may be required.
+The NIH Guidelines require that any significant problems, violations, or any significant research-related accidents or illnesses involving recombinant or synthetic nucleic acids must be reported to the Office of Science Policy (OSP) within 30 days.
 Appendix G of the NIH Guidelines specifies certain types of accidents that must be reported on a more expedited basis.
 Specifically, Appendix G-II-B-2-k requires that spills and accidents in BL-2 laboratories resulting in overt exposure must be immediately reported to the OSP (as well as the IBC).
 Contact DRS immediately for assistance.

-An Incident Reporting Template and correspondingFAQ are available on the NIH Office of Science Policy (OSP) website.
+An Incident Reporting Template and corresponding FAQ are available on the NIH Office of Science Policy (OSP) website.